GoldenCorgi/just-time-it/readme.md

 ## Hurt me harder daddy

-Too lazy to wrap your functions with
+Too lazy to wrap your functions with this?

 ```python
 import time